Maximum Recovery-MINIMUM TIMeâ„¢

 Treatment options include:

-• Traction: Whether the area is immobilized in the hospital with the help of a harness or at home with a cast and sling, keeping the area still and preventing movement as the bone mends is vital in healing a break.
-In the past, casts were common ways to provide traction during recovery, but now air splints and braces are the more acceptable practice.
+• Traction: Whether the area is immobilized in the hospital with a harness or at home with a cast and sling, keeping the area still and preventing movement as the bone heals is vital to the healing process.
+In the past, casts were commonly used to provide traction during recovery, but air splints and braces are now the preferred method.

-• Pins and plates: With complex breaks, an orthopedic surgeon might need to reconstruct the broken area with the help of metal pins, wiring, or plates to hold the bone together properly so it can mend.
-These costly procedures require lengthy healing times and even physical therapy afterward.
+• Pins and plates: In complex fractures, an orthopedic surgeon may need to reconstruct the broken area using metal pins, wires, or plates to hold the bone together and allow it to heal.
+These costly procedures require lengthy recovery periods and may require physical therapy afterward.

-• Physical therapy: Exercises, range of motion conditioning, and strength training are often used to ensure proper bone healing and eliminate the risk of deformity and disability.
+• Physical therapy: Exercises, range-of-motion conditioning, and strength training are often used to promote proper bone healing and reduce the risk of deformity and disability.

-• Time: The human body is very good at healing but still needs time.
-Over several weeks, the bone will heal but as you take care of your injury, you might miss time at work, lose future income, or fall behind on the medical bills that will start rolling in.
+• Time: The human body is remarkably adept at healing, but it still requires time.
+Over several weeks, the bone will heal, but as you take care of your injury, you might miss time at work, lose future income, or fall behind on the medical bills that will start rolling in.
 A broken bones attorney can help you get the compensation you need for damage control to keep your life in order.

 Complications

-A bone break is very serious; even minor broken bone injuries can result in unexpected consequences.
+A bone break is severe; even minor fractures can have unexpected consequences.
 When in doubt, always consult your doctor if something doesn’t feel right.
-Your attorney should also be informed of any complications which may have arisen during your recovery.
+Your attorney should also be informed of any complications that may have arisen during your recovery.

-• Metal allergies: Some patients may have a medical history of being allergic to certain metals used in reconstructive surgery, such as pins and plates.
-A nickel allergy, for example, may cause a systemic allergic reaction that may even cause infections or become fatal over long periods.
-These types of reactive metal may require removal and replacement with later surgeries to save the patient’s life.
+• Metal allergies: Some patients may have a history of metal allergies, including to metals used in reconstructive surgery, such as pins and plates.
+A nickel allergy, for example, may cause a systemic allergic reaction that can lead to infections or even be fatal over prolonged periods.
+These reactive metals may require removal and replacement during subsequent surgeries to save the patient’s life.

 • Pneumonia: Injuries from broken pelvic bones or ribs can lead to long periods of non-mobility, which can result in complications due to pneumonia in elderly patients.

 • Infection: As with cuts or bruises, infection is always a concern.
-Most of the time, a closed fracture will heal independently, but displaced and open fractures allow pathogens to enter, resulting in infection.
+Most of the time, a closed fracture heals on its own, but displaced or open fractures allow pathogens to enter, leading to infection.
 These kinds of breaks may require antibiotics, surgery, and possibly amputation to save the life of the patient.

 How Long Does it Take to Heal From a Broken Bone?